MihRazvan/ETHRome_hackathon/docs/TECHNICAL-ARCHITECTURE.md

 - **Trade velocity for security**

 **Who this is for:**
-- ✅ Financial dApps (Uniswap, Aave, etc.)
+- ☑ Financial dApps (Uniswap, Aave, etc.)
-- ✅ DAO frontends (where funds are at stake)
+- ☑ DAO frontends (where funds are at stake)
-- ✅ Critical infrastructure (bridges, multisigs)
+- ☑ Critical infrastructure (bridges, multisigs)
-- ❌ Rapid prototyping / hobby projects
+- x Rapid prototyping / hobby projects
-- ❌ Applications where speed > security
+- x Applications where speed > security

 ---